ydahal1/ydahal1/ReadMe.md

-Why did the sentence fail the driving test?
-It never came to a full stop.
+What's black and white and read all over?
+The newspaper.

 [
-Wed Feb 11 00:43:35 UTC 2026
+Thu Feb 12 00:38:00 UTC 2026
  ]